supercollider/scvim/README.md

 * `^]` jumps to a tagfile (this works for classes only so far but will be extended)

-The following are *DEPRECATED* and will be removed with the next revision.
+The following are _DEPRECATED_ (they only work with macvim anyways) and will be removed with the next revision.
 Use the tags file for a general workflow.

 * `<leader>sj` on a word opens the class file
 * `<leader>si` on a word opens the implementations of ...